Automatic differentiation in machine learning: a survey

-Here we review the AD technique from a machine learning perspective, covering its origins, potential applications in machine learning, and methods of implementation.
-Along the way, we also aim to dispel some misconceptions that we believe have impeded wider appraisal of AD in the machine learning community.
-In Sect.~\ref{SectionWhatADIsNot} we start by explicating how AD differs from numerical and symbolic differentiation; Sect.~\ref{SectionPreliminaries} gives an introduction to the AD technique and its forward and reverse accumulation modes; Sect.~\ref{SectionDerivativesAndMachineLearning} discusses the role of derivatives in machine learning and examines cases where AD has the potential to have an impact; Sect.~\ref{SectionImplementations} covers various implementation approaches and available AD tools; and Sect.~\ref{SectionConclusions} discusses directions for future work.
+In this paper we review AD from a machine learning perspective, covering its origins, applications in machine learning, and methods of implementation.
+Along the way, we also aim to dispel some misconceptions that we believe have impeded wider recognition of AD by the machine learning community.
+In Section~\ref{SectionWhatADIsNot} we start by explicating how AD differs from numerical and symbolic differentiation.
+Section~\ref{SectionPreliminaries} gives an introduction to the AD technique and its forward and reverse accumulation modes.
+Section~\ref{SectionDerivativesAndMachineLearning} discusses the role of derivatives in machine learning and examines cases where AD has relevance.
+Section~\ref{SectionImplementations} covers various implementation approaches and general-purpose AD tools, followed by Section~\ref{SectionConclusions} where we discuss future directions.

-\section{What AD is not}
+\section{What AD Is Not}

-Without proper introduction, the term ``automatic differentiation'' has undertones suggesting that it is either a type of symbolic or numerical differentiation.
-This can be intensified by the dichotomy that the final results from AD are indeed numerical values, while the steps in its computation do depend on algebraic manipulation, giving AD a two-sided nature that is partly symbolic and partly numerical \citep{Griewank2003}.

-Let us start by stressing how AD is different from, and in some aspects superior to, these two commonly encountered techniques of derivative calculation.
+Without proper introduction, one might assume that AD is either a type of numerical or symbolic differentiation.
+Confusion can arise because AD does in fact provide numerical values of derivatives (as opposed to derivative expressions) and it does so by using symbolic rules of differentiation (but keeping track of derivative values as opposed to the resulting expressions), giving it a two-sided nature that is partly symbolic and partly numerical \citep{Griewank2003}.
+We start by emphasizing how AD is different from, and in several aspects superior to, these two commonly encountered techniques of computing derivatives.

-\subsection{AD is not numerical differentiation}
+\subsection{AD Is Not Numerical Differentiation}